SPHIS Home » Directory » Ryan M. Combs, Ph.D.

 Research Interests

-Methods - community-based participatory research; qualitative methods; emancipatory research.
+Methods - community-based participatory research; qualitative methods.
 Topics - health disparities; health literacy; politics and health policy; healthcare delivery systems in the United States and United Kingdom; psychosocial experiences with healthcare; trauma and minority stress; intersectionality.
-Populations - groups that have experienced historical marginalization and underrepresentation, including LGBTQ communities in the US and UK, transgender and nonbinary people, LGBTQ+ youth, people with disabilities, people of color, and West and South Louisville residents.
+Populations - LGBTQ communities in the US and UK; people with disabilities; people of color; West and South Louisville residents.

 Honors & Awards